vihan-lakshman/diminishing-returns-wide-continual-learning/README.md

 ## Running Experiments

 To reproduce any of the experiments from the paper, execute the `run.py` script and specify the task name, depth, and the layer width.
-For example
+For example:

 ```
 python3 run.py --task_name mnist --num_layers 2 --width 1024